SIC Accuracy Benchmarks

 • What causes SIC accuracy issues most often?

-The most common cause is keyword-only mapping that ignores definition fit and neighbor-code comparisons.
+The most common cause is keyword-only mapping that ignores definition fit and neighbor-code comparison.

 • Are broader SIC codes safer?

 Not necessarily.
-Over-broad defaulting reduces precision and can harm long-term comparability.
+Over-broad defaulting reduces precision and can weaken long-term comparability.

 • How should I handle multi-activity businesses?

-Use a primary-activity approach, then confirm definitional fit and compare neighbor SIC codes to avoid drift.
+Use a primary-activity approach, then confirm definitional fit and compare neighbor SIC codes to reduce drift.

 • How do SIC and NAICS relate?

-NAICS replaced SIC for modern statistical reporting, but SIC remains important for legacy datasets.
-Use conversion tools when both are needed: SIC to NAICS Conversion.
+NAICS replaced SIC for modern statistical reporting, but SIC still matters for legacy datasets and historical workflows.
+When both are needed, use a governed crosswalk approach: SIC to NAICS Conversion.